Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 - **Memory fragmentation** - is a type of memory issue that occurs when a program allocates and frees memory in an irregular or inefficient manner, causing the available memory to be divided into small and non-contiguous blocks.
 It can lead to memory wastage, allocation failure, or reduced performance.
 - **Memory leak** - is a type of memory issue that occurs when a program fails to release or free the memory that it has allocated, causing it to consume more and more memory over time.
 It can lead to performance degradation, resource exhaustion, or out-of-memory errors.
 - **Buffer underflow** - is a type of memory corruption that occurs when a program reads more data than the allocated buffer can provide, causing it to read from invalid memory locations.
 It can lead to crashes, data leakage, or undefined behavior.
+- **CPU starvation**  - is a type of performance issue that occurs when a process or thread does not receive enough CPU time to perform its tasks.
+It can affect the responsiveness and functionality of the process or thread.
+- **Resource reuse** - is a type of vulnerability that involves accessing or modifying data or communications from other virtual machines by exploiting the shared CPU between them.
+It can allow an attacker to execute malicious code or commands on other virtual machines.

 ### Data Classification
 - **DAC** → _owner_.
 The person who created the resource controls access.
 Flexible, decentralized, weakest security.
 - **RBAC** → _role_.
 Your job function determines access.
 Most common in enterprise.
 Think Active Directory groups.